-By signing, I certify that all of the above information and statements are true to the best of my knowledge.
+By signing, I certify that all the above information and statements are true to my knowledge.
 I understand that: submission of this form is a formal request to re-enroll into a previously failed or withdrawn course, and submission of this form does not guarantee re-enrollment into the course in the subsequent semester.
 I understand that requests are granted on a space available basis and may require me to enroll into a course at a different campus location than the campus deemed my "home campus."

-ADN: Amy Broihahn, Program Director, at albroihahn@madisoncollege.edu PN: Linda Quamme, Program Director, at lquamme@madisoncollege.edu
+ADN: Amy Broihahn, Program Director, at albroihahn@madisoncollege.edu PN: Erin Kupkovits Program Director, at ekupkovits@madisoncollege.edu